 Preservation crosses many disciplinary boundaries and involves a diverse faculty group.
 A stable group of core faculty within the department will focus specifically on issues of documentation, analysis, policy, conservation, and integration of historic preservation concepts into design and planning processes.
 The faculty and students will engage communities and communicate to the public the important role of preservation in improving the quality of life and sustainable economic development within the commonwealth.
 A design background is not required to enter the program.

-The faculty in the Historic Preservation Program have a broad range of professional and academic expertise coming from fields such as architecture, landscape architecture, interior design, engineering, anthropology, archaeology, geography, and history.
-This strong interdisciplinary approach prepares students for a wide range of careers in public organizations such as the National Park Service, state historic preservation offices, and local government preservation divisions; in nonprofit organizations such as the National Trust for Historic Preservation, statewide preservation organizations, and hundreds of local preservation groups; and in private firms including architects, planners, archaeologists, and historical research firms.
+This strong interdisciplinary approach prepares students for a wide range of careers in public organizations such as the National Park Service, state historic preservation offices, and local government preservation divisions; in nonprofit organizations such as the National Trust for Historic Preservation; and in private firms including architecture, planning, archaeology, and historical research firms.

 Interested in receiving more information about our program?
 Click here.